 A stratified generalized random tessellation (GRTS) design (Stevens and Olsen 1999, 2004; Stevens and Jensen 2007) was used to probabilistically select 150 assessment sites (Figure 1) from the revised estuarine habitat maps, with 30 sites allocated to Central Coast, San Francisco Estuary, North Coast, and South Coast, respectively.
-Because of the prevalence of smaller-sized estuaries in the South Coast, funding permitted the allocation of 30 additional sites in this region (for a total of 60 sites in the South Coast) to look at relationships between estuary size and wetland condition.
-South Coast sites were evenly divided between large (\geq 500 acres) and small (<500 acres) estuaries.
+Additional funding permitted the allocation of 30 additional sites in the South Coast, for a total of 60 sites in this region.
+South Coast sites were evenly divided between large (>500 acres) and small (<500 acres) estuaries.
 Probability-based estimators were area-weighted (based on percent of salt marsh acreage) to account the number of sites selected by the GRTS design within a given salt marsh and the total salt marsh area represented by each site.
 Sutula et al. (2008a) provide a detailed explanation of the GRTS design as it was applied in this study.